honza/nigel/README.rst

 Nigelbot
 ========

 A simple IRC bot that responds to commands.
 Inspired by Hubot.
+Implemented in Python.

 Motivation
 ----------